 What is Atopic Dermatitis?

 Eczema is the name for a group of conditions that cause the skin to become red, itchy, and inflamed.
-Atopic Dermatitis is the most common form of Eczema and a condition shared amongst 18 million Americans.
-Though the exact cause of Atopic Dermatitis is unknown, researchers have correlated this condition to a combination of genetics, allergens, and environmental factors.
+Atopic Dermatitis is the most common form of Atopic Eczema and a condition shared amongst 18 million Americans.
+Though the exact cause of Atopic Dermatitis is unknown, researchers have correlated this skin problem to a combination of genetics, allergens, and environmental factors.
 Researchers have also found it is very common for people with Asthma and/or Hay Fever to develop Atopic Dermatitis.